aniket-magare/Food-Delivery-/README.md

 # Food-Delivery-
-This is project of food delivery webiste.
+This is project of food delivery website.